dajinstory/feature-guided-flow/README.md

 ### Demo

-You can check the sampling result of the pretrained model by running src/demo.ipynb
+You can check the sampling result of the pretrained model by running demo/demo.ipynb

-If you want to utilize the FGFlow model for your personal research, you just need to refer to src/demo.ipynb, src/model/ and src/loss.
+If you want to utilize the FGFlow model for your personal research, you just need to refer to src/ folder and demo/ folder.

 ### Pretrained Checkpoints